selfage/cli/README.md

 ## Format

 On top of `prettier`, add support to sort imports in a deterministic way but will not keep comments between import statements in place.
+Please leave comments on top of all import statements.

 ```
 $ selfage format -h